Diane de Anda

 Diane still never goes to bed before 2 a.m., writing children’s books and short stories, poems, and essays published in magazines for adults and children.
 She likes to laugh and has her satires frequently published in Humor Times and has a book of funny and fantasy poems for children coming out next year.
 She loves a noisy household and it has always been filled with animals.
 Halloween is Diane’s favorite holiday when she turns her house into a haunted realm filled with witches, flying bats and moving, talking ghouls, ghosts, and goblins, who greet the 200 children who visit every year.

-Diane’s newest English/Spanish board/novelty books, entitled, Who Am I? will be available in 2019.
-Her picture books, Mango Moon and The Day Abuelo Got Lost will be published in 2019-2020.
+Diane’s newest English/Spanish board/novelty books, entitled, Who Am I? and her picture books, Mango Moon and The Day Abuelo Got Lost will be published in 2019.

 Representing authors and author/illustrators to trade publishers.
 Including books for ages from baby to young adult fiction and nonfiction.